marfixdev/HwidSpoofer/README.md

 * Was a fun project to paste together, don't expect to not be kicked from the Battle Bus on the first match of Fortnite after spoofing
 * Or funnier, the Spawn Island :) yeah that happened

-Need a good HWID spoofer?
-Use our premium Cheato Spoofer @ https://chea.to you won't regret it!